 - Include the Title IX syllabus statement in your syllabus and resource documents.

-- Provide content warnings so students can prepare themselves if you will be reviewing information regarding sexual assault, sexual harassment, relationship violence, stalking, or sexual exploitation.
+- Provide information about the content you will be presenting so students can prepare themselves if you will be reviewing information regarding sexual assault, sexual harassment, relationship violence, stalking, or sexual exploitation.

-- When creating your course or designing student experiences, think about ways evaluative assignments or engagement expectations could be modified if a student or advocate, on behalf of a student, requests a supportive measure related to a traumatic experience.
+- When creating your course or designing student experiences, think about ways evaluative assignments or engagement expectations could be modified if a student or a confidential advocate on behalf of a student requests a supportive measure related to a traumatic experience.

 Include the Title IX syllabus statement about support and reporting options on your course syllabus.